mongodb/docs/source/reference/mongodump.rst

 -----

 See the ":ref:`backup guide section on database dumps
-<database-dumps>`" for a larger overview of :option:`mongodump`
+<database-dumps>`" for a larger overview of :program:`mongodump`
 usage.
-Also see the ":doc:`mongorestore`" document for an overview of the :option:`mongorestore`, which provides the related inverse functionality.
+Also see the ":doc:`mongorestore`" document for an overview of the :program:`mongorestore`, which provides the related inverse functionality.

 The following command, creates a dump file that contains only the